chuanqisun/react-agent-hooks/src/react-agent-hooks/README.md

 function MyApp() {
-  // Run the Agent with a prompt const agent = useAgent({ apiKey: "******" });
+  // Run the Agent with a prompt
+  // This Agent can see all the values from `useAgentState`, `useAgentMemo`, and can use any tool from `useAgentTool` const agent = useAgent({ apiKey: "******" });

   // Call the Agent